shvetsihorr/Business-Intelligence-BI-Portfolio/README.md

 # Data Analyst Portfolio - Business Intelligence (BI)

 Welcome to my portfolio, where I highlight my skills as a Data Analyst specializing in Business Intelligence (BI).
-My work involves leveraging SQL, Google BigQuery, and advanced visualization tools to turn data into actionable insights.
+My work involves leveraging SQL, Google BigQuery, and advanced visualization tools like:
+- Tableau,
+- PowerBI,
+- Looker Studio

+To turn data into actionable insights.
 Explore my projects to see how I transform complex datasets into clear, strategic reports that drive business decisions and performance improvements.

 ## Project 1: Marketing Performance Dashboard in Looker Studio